 Up until November 1999 there had been a gradual accretion of the upper McMillan's Bay profile.
 The accretion was mainly comprised of gravels that were moving along the beach from the direction of Arrowsmith Point, although there had been some rise in the middle beach level, due to deposition of sand.
 Between November 1999 and May 2000 a major increase in the height of the upper beach berm occurred, with a very large deposit of gravel, again coming from the direction of Arrowsmith Point.
 This deposit has remained almost unchanged since that time.
-The middle beach has continued to build with the deposition of sand, although the rate of accretion slowed in 2000.
+The upper to middle beach has continued to build with the deposition of sand.
 The lower beach has been relatively stable, apparent changes probably being the result of minor differences in survey line.